SHORTLIST

 FOR SAKE’S SAKE Go sake tasting in the San-Machi Suji historic district—famous for lacquerware shops and sake breweries, and identified by the “sugidama,” balls made of cedar branches that adorn the entrances.

-Choose an overnight stay at a ryokan to fully immerse yourself in the Japanese culture and hospitality.
+ACCOMMODATION HIGHLIGHT Choose an overnight stay at a ryokan to fully immerse yourself in the Japanese culture and hospitality.
 Your ryokan features traditional touches like tatami mat floors, a thin sleeping mattress, and the chance to experience a Japanese-style bath – as well as the modern convenience of a private bathroom.
 Traditional Japanese dinner and breakfast are included in your stay.
-Please note that space is limited.
-Pre-booking and additional fee required.
+Please note that space is very limited.

 TAKAYAMA–SHIRAKAWA–KANAZAWA